datalad-handbook/book/docs/basics/101-124-procedures.rst

 with particular content, or automate routine tasks such as synchronizing dataset content with certain siblings.
-What makes them a particularly versatile and flexible tool is that anyone can write their own procedures (find a tutorial :ref:`here <fom-procedures>`.
+What makes them a particularly versatile and flexible tool is that anyone can write their own procedures.
 If a workflow is a standard in a team and needs to be applied often, turning it into a script can save time and effort.
+To learn how to do this, read the :ref:`with a tutorial on writing own procedures <fom-procedures>`.
 By pointing DataLad to the location the procedures reside in they can be applied, and by including them in a dataset they can even be shared.
 And even if the script is simple, it is very handy to have preconfigured procedures that can be run in a single command line call.
 In the